Croatia Islands & Gems

 Marina Trogir – Milna, Brac Island

-Enjoy a private transfer to our sailboat docked in the marina in Trogir.
-Here you will meet our base manager and your skipper for the week.
+Enjoy a private transfer to your private gulet in the marina in Trogir.
+Here you will meet our friendly captain and crew for the week.
 Your week of sailing begins with departure to Brac Island, the largest of the Croatian islands.
 You’ll anchor at the small fishermen’s village of Milna, which offers lots of old-world Mediterranean charm with a laid-back atmosphere, a magnificent long coastline and small stone homes.
 Called “Valle de mille navi, or bay of a thousand ships, by the Venetians it’s long-been a popular port for sailors, thanks to its sheltered location in a deep bay.
 Enjoy the aromatic scent of the pines, swimming in secluded bays and dining in local eateries serving delicious and authentic Dalmatian cuisine, including plenty of fresh seafood.

 Continue this enchanting island-hopping adventure by cruising over to cosmopolitan Hvar.
 The sunniest island in Croatia is renowned for its outstanding upscale restaurants and hopping nightlife with practically an endless list of clubs and bars to take advantage of until the wee hours of the morning.
 It also boasts a rich history with lots of medieval landmarks, like Europe’s oldest public theater which opened its doors on the main square in 1612 and a grand fortress that overlooks the town providing a breathtaking viewpoint.
 You’ll be able to see the harbor, the Pakleni islands and the sea beyond.
 On a clear day, and most are, Vis Island even comes into view.